Q5. Which students choose to study each of biology, chemistry, maths and physics?

-- See WISE for more resources and ideas to address gender imbalance.
+- Visit WISE for more resources and ideas to address gender imbalance.

 Other questions in Choices

-- C1.
-Are triple science GCSEs (i.e., separate physics, chemistry and biology GCSEs) available for all students?
-What proportion of students takes them?
+- Q1.
+Are triple science GCSEs (i.e., separate biology, chemistry and physics) offered to all students?
+What proportion of students take them?

-- C2.
-(For schools with post-16 provision) Are all three major sciences available for study at A and AS level?
+- Q3.
+Are all three major sciences available for study at A and AS level?
 Is further maths available at AS and A level as well as maths?

-- C3.
+- Q4.
 What proportion of students chooses to continue each of the sciences (physics, chemistry and biology) and maths at A level?

-- C6.
-(For schools with post-16 provision) What proportion of A level students chooses to study STEM (science, technology, engineering and maths) subjects at university?
+- Q6.
+What proportion of A level students chooses to study STEM (science, technology, engineering and maths) subjects at university?